 The camera is compatible with iOS and Android mobile devices, as well as Mac and Windows PCs.
 So regardless of what kind of device you have, you’ll be able to download the app and tune in anytime to see live footage of your home.
 No matter where you are, you can check to make sure the kids came home from school or to see if the lawn was mowed.
 Set-up is quick, and it includes all the tools you’ll need to get the camera situated in your home.

-Read our full Ring Spotlight Cam review
+Read our in-depth Ring Spotlight Cam review

-Read our full Wyze Cam Outdoor review
+Read our in-depth Wyze Cam V3 review

 Why we picked the SimpliSafe SimpliCam:

 There has been a lot of news in the last year surrounding security cameras being hacked.
 Sure, there are measures you can take in place to prevent such hacks, but there’s one that does a better job of maintaining your privacy.
 The SimpliSafe SimpliCam may seem like your ordinary indoor security camera, but it takes your privacy more seriously.

 That’s because it features a privacy shutter.
 Not just any shutter, but an actual mechanical shutter that makes a distinctive noise when it opens and closes, as well as the ability to completely be shut closed while you’re home.
 It’s a useful feature if you’re paranoid about someone potentially watching on the other side.

 You’ll always know when someone is watching you because of its discernible noise when the shutter opens and closes.
 Beyond that, thefeatures 720p HD video, two-way audio, 120-degree field of view, night vision, and motion detection.

 There’s no denying that there are fewer security cameras in the market that support Apple’s HomeKit.
 The newest one is the Logitech Circle View, which is notable for the fact that it is exclusively meant to work with HomeKit — and nothing else.